 Above is a map for the participating artists in The Upper Delaware Area, all within about thirty minutes of my studio.
 We’d love to see you!
 Check out the Google Map

-Today is the last day of the fundraiser I am holding for The Trevor Project, the leading suicide prevention organization for LGBTQ+ young people.
+Today is the last day of pride month and next week on July 8th is the last day of the fundraiser I am holding for The Trevor Project, the leading suicide prevention organization for LGBTQ+ young people.

 This one-time sale is available exclusively to subscribers of my newsletter.
 Sign up now and I’ll send you the link.